 - When a minor is tested of their own accord and refuses to disclose test results, KRS 214.185(6) allows the medical professional to inform the parent or legal guardian of the minor regarding any treatment given or needed where, in the judgment of the professional, informing the parent or guardian would benefit the health of the minor.

 - Testing for infants and young children may be performed by a pediatric specialist.
-All other HIV testing may only be performed at testing facilities that offer pre and posttest counseling by specially trained staff.
+All other HIV testing may only be performed at testing facilities that offer pre and post-test counseling by specially trained staff.

-- Pre/Post test counseling services are offered at all local health departments.
+- Pre/post-test counseling services are offered at all local health departments.

 Disclosure of HIV/AIDS Status

 - No DCBS personnel who has obtained or has knowledge of a positive HIV/AIDS test result may disclose or be compelled to disclose the identity of any person upon whom a test is performed, or the results of the test in a manner which permits identification of the subject of the test without the written consent of the client.
+This includes documentation of a positive HIV/AIDS test result within DCBS documents.

-- The decision to disclose the HIV/AIDS status without the consent of the client may be made on a case by case basis in consultation with the regional attorney and the Medical Support Section when it is deemed absolutely necessary for the safety and care of the client.
+- The decision to disclose the HIV/AIDS status without the consent of the client may be made on a case-by-case basis in consultation with the regional attorney and the medical support section when it is deemed absolutely necessary for the safety and care of the client.

 - KRS 214.181 allows the information to be released to the following persons: